 Unforeseen circumstances such as loss of employment, reduction of income, accidents, medical issues, or unexpected expenses can wreak havoc on even the most carefully prepared household budgets.
 As a result, debtors may default on their obligations such as mortgage, credit card, personal loan or car payments.
 If the situation is not resolved quickly, negative consequences such as lawsuits, foreclosure, wage garnishments, and frozen/restrained bank accounts may follow.
 It may seem impossible to get back on track financially.
 Truth be told, sometimes a person really does need a second chance to take control of his or her financial situation.
-Chapter 13 can provide this opportunity.
+A Chapter 13 bankruptcy lawyer can help provide this opportunity.

 Who Files Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy is commonly pursued when homeowners are behind on their mortgage and they want to retain their home.
 Many of these debtors are already even in foreclosure.
 A Chapter 13 filing can stop a foreclosure lawsuit (including a scheduled sale date) and enable debtors to repay their past due mortgage payments over a three to five-year payment plan that is interest-free.
 Lenders cannot turn down the Chapter 13 payments, rather they must accept the monies toward repayment of the amounts owed on the mortgage.
 Additionally, the Bankruptcy Court usually offers a loss mitigation program to encourage home retention that enables homeowners to apply for and potentially obtain a loan modification.
 A successful loan modification in the Bankruptcy Court’s loss mitigation program is often a homeowner’s best chance to retain their property when the debtor is unable to afford a Chapter 13 payment plan with a high loan reinstatement balance.